xregistry/spec/core/spec.md

 - Description: A mechanism in which additional metadata about the entity can be stored without changing the schema of the entity
 - Constraints:
-  - MUST be a map of zero or more name/value string pairs.
+  - If present, MUST be a map of zero or more name/value string pairs.
 See [Attributes and Extensions](#attributes-and-extensions) for more information
   - Keys MUST be non-empty strings